Maismaus/Maismaus.github.io/content/posts/toptips.md

 As you are probably aware, Mendix allows you to document content of your app in most places.
 You can add documentation to domain models, entities, microflows, and even separate microflow parameters.
 But did you know there is a built-in export feature for these types of documentation files?
 Just right click your app in the Explorer and select 'Export documentation'.
 This automatically generates a comprehensive .html file with all your project documentation!

 ![Export documentation to generate a documentation html page of your app](/posts/images/toptipsexportdocumentation.png)

+---

+I hope these tips will help you become a true Mendix Pro.
+If you have any thoughts, feel free to share them.
+And remember, stay curious!